ivanasen/smart-tickets/README.md

 # Smart Tickets
-SmartTickets is a decentralized platform for hosting events which removes the middleman in the creation of an event and the selling of tickets.
+A decentralized platform for hosting events which removes the middleman in the creation of an event and the selling of tickets.
 It works on the the Ethereum blockchain.